maximilian-sprengholz/gi-west-east-ger/README.md

 ## Data requirements

 ### SOEP
 The main data used in this project is the Socio-Economic Panel v33.1, [doi:10.5684/soep.v33.1](https://doi:10.5684/soep.v33.1).
 The SOEP data is free of charge but has to be requested according to the following [conditions](https://www.diw.de/en/diw_02.c.242211.en/criteria_fdz_soep.html).
 You have to have access to the WIDE and LONG standard files in order to run the code.
 Moreover, you need to have access to regional data (Kreiskennzahlen) in order to merge the county-level unemployment data (see below).
-Ususally, the access to regional data is only granted on-site.
+The access to regional data is typically only granted on-site.

 ### FAST
 To address income heaping in the SOEP data, we also use administrative income data (FAST) from 2010, [doi:10.21242/73111.2010.00.00.3.1.0](https://doi:10.21242/73111.2010.00.00.3.1.0).
-This data can be requested [here](https://www.forschungsdatenzentrum.de/de/zugang).
+This data is not free of charge and can be requested [here](https://www.forschungsdatenzentrum.de/de/zugang).

 ### County-level unemployment data
 Monthly values have been collected and processed manually based on spredsheets provided by the [Bundesagentur für Arbeit (BA)](https://statistik.arbeitsagentur.de/).
 These files are provided in this repository.